Filing a Hurricane Damage Claim for Residential or Commercial Losses

 As residents of Louisiana and Texas, we at Jones & Hill understand the devastating impact Hurricane Laura and Delta had—and continue to have—on our communities.
 Thousands of homes and businesses were damaged, countless livelihoods and possessions destroyed, and, most tragically, nearly 100 lives lost.

-Your Time to File a Hurricane Laura or Delta Claim Is Limited
+There Is Still Time to File a Hurricane Laura or Delta Claim

 If you were affected by Hurricane Laura and/or Hurricane Delta, we can help.
 At Jones & Hill, we represent claimants who need assistance in filing residential and commercial hurricane damage claims.
 We recognize that, despite the immense, widespread damage, insurance companies still refuse to fairly pay out claims, leaving communities without the resources they need to heal.
 Our Louisiana hurricane damage attorneys are prepared to help you fight back against the insurance companies’ efforts to dispute, undervalue, or deny your claim—and we have what it takes to win.